 Four out of five new HIV infections in Asia and the Pacific occur in key populations, with about a quarter of new infections among young people aged 15-24.
 Key populations are communities at higher risk for HIV infection, including men who have sex with men or MSM, people who use drugs, sex workers and transgender people.
 The estimated prevalence of chemsex among men who have sex with men in Asian countries ranges from 3% to 31%, depending on the country.
 While chemsex is most visible in the MSM community, it is practiced by people from all populations.

-“The increasing availability of stimulant drugs in the region and their use during sexual activity, or chemsex, poses significant health risks, including drug use disorders and various psychosocial challenges,” said Masood Karimipour, Regional Representative of UNODC’s Office for Southeast Asia and the Pacific.
-“This toolkit provides essential guidance for healthcare providers to address these challenges through evidence-based interventions.
-It emphasizes the importance of holistic, non-judgmental care that prioritizes the physical, psychological and social wellbeing of individuals, while ensuring access to harm reduction services and the prevention and treatment of drug use disorders within a comprehensive continuum of care.”
+"The increasing use of stimulant drugs in the region, including for ‘chemsex’, poses significant health risks, including drug use disorders and various psychosocial challenges," said Masood Karimipour, Regional Representative of UNODC’s Office for Southeast Asia and the Pacific.
+"This UNAIDS-UNODC toolkit provides essential guidance for healthcare providers to address these challenges through evidence-based interventions.
+It emphasizes the importance of holistic, non-judgmental care that prioritizes the physical, psychological and social wellbeing of individuals, while ensuring access to harm reduction services and the prevention and treatment of drug use disorders within a comprehensive continuum of care."

 The Asia Pacific Chemsex Symposium